 55000.
 The default username and password is

 foo:bar.
-It’s possible to check the connection by pressing the Check connection button on each API entry.
-A successful message appears on the bottom right corner if the app can establish a connection.
+It is possible to check the connection by pressing the Check connection button on each Wazuh API entry.
+A successful message appears on the bottom right corner if the connection is established.